 - "Kika" ("Kinderkanal", "Children's channel") is a channel mostly for children up to 13, and has programming from 6 am to 9 pm.

 - "Phoenix" the C-Span equivalent for uncut parliament footage and more in-depth discussion rounds.

 - It should be noted that the German parliament has its own TV channel broadcasting all parliament footage live, but (nearly?) no TV provider carries it, though it is available on the internet.

 - ard-alpha, quite possibly the most obscure and niche of all mainstream subsidiaries, but is very popular for showing an episode of The Joy of Painting every evening.

 - Even newer (and experimental) digital channels (forked from ARD or ZDF):

-- Einsfestival, tagesschau24 (formerly known as Eins Extra, broadcasts the news magazine of the ARD Tagesschau ("Daily show" or "Show of the day") from 9 am to 6 pm on business days and 12 pm to 6 pm on the weekend), Eins Plus
+- One (formerly known as Einsfestival), tagesschau24 (formerly known as Eins Extra, broadcasts the news magazine of the ARD Tagesschau ("Daily show" or "Show of the day") from 9 am to 6 pm on business days and 12 pm to 6 pm on the weekend), Eins Plus (now defunct)

 - ZDF info, ZDF.kultur, zdf_neo